Koko-66/teaze/README.md

 The user can upload an image to act as a feature image for the quiz which is uploaded directly from the form to Cloudinary.
 The uploaded images are then appearing as background on the quiz cards and can be set as showing as a background to the quiz in the _Take Quiz_ and _Resulsts_ pages in the future.
 Images appear on the _Quiz details_ page as thumbnails and can be removed and updated as needed.
 There are certain considerations for using images in the application (in relation to size, colouring,  ratios, etc.) that will be addressed in the Admin user training and controlled programmatically in the future.

-Quiz details with image thumbnail
+Quiz details with image thumbnail<br>
 <img src="https://github.com/Koko-66/teaze/blob/main/static/data/quiz_details_with_img_thumbnail.png" width="500">

 #### __*Quiz preview*__